bigjonroberts/scrabblinator/README.md

 ## How it works

+### Run the Docker container

 Glossiator is a micro service which can be hosted in your own environment by running the following Docker command:

 ```
 docker run -d -p 8083:8083 -e URL_OR_PATH_TO_CSV="{path to csv file}" -e TOKEN="{secret token}" dustinmoris/glossiator:latest
 ```

-The Docker container needs to be launched with two environment variables:
+The Docker container must be launched with two environment variables:

 - URL_OR_PATH_TO_CSV
 - TOKEN